Monikagv/https-github.com-lbu-sepp-log-book-Monikagv/FamousSoftPeople/Readme.md

 software companies, Higher Order Software in 1976 and Hamilton Technologies in 1986, both in Cambridge, Massachusetts.

+Half a century ago, MIT played a critical role in the development of the flight software for NASA’s Apollo program, which landed humans on the Moon for the first time in 1969.
+One of the many contributors to this effort was Margaret Hamilton, a computer scientist who led the Software Engineering Division of the MIT Instrumentation Laboratory, which in 1961 contracted with NASA to develop the Apollo program’s guidance system.
+For her work during this period, Hamilton has been credited with popularizing the concept of software engineering.

 # Donald Knuth

 Donald Ervin Knuth (born January 10, 1938) is an American